stevenharradine/isServiceUp/README.md

 cd ..
 ```

-## run the program selecting which service to check
+## run the program selecting which alert to use and where to alert too
 ```
 node service-watch {{ alert_type }} [{{ alert_list }}]
 ```